ploratran/SuperDuperDrive/README.md

 The home page should have a logout button that allows the user to logout of the application and keep their data private.

 ### **Testing**
-Your tech lead trusts you to do a good job, but testing is important whether you're an excel number-cruncher or a full-stack coding superstar!
-The QA team at Super*Duper*Drive carries out extensive user testing.
-Still, your tech lead wants you to write some simple Selenium tests to verify user-facing functionality and prove that your code is feature-complete before the testers get their hands on it.
+Testing is important whether you're an excel number-cruncher or a full-stack coding superstar!
+Write some simple Selenium tests to verify user-facing functionality.

 1. Write tests for user signup, login, and unauthorized access restrictions.
  - [x] Write a test that verifies that an unauthorized user can only access the login and signup pages.